ItsExtra/m4ftm/hooking-up.md

 geo_public:
   - "0"
 ---
-Sometimes cis (non trans) gay men are a bit shy about hooking up with trans guys because they aren&#8217;t sure what they are supposed to do.
-Especially for guys who&#8217;ve only or mostly ever had sex with others of the same body, it can be intimidating to try to learn a different kind of body.
+Sometimes cis (non trans) gay men are a bit shy about hooking up with trans guys because they aren't sure what they are supposed to do.
+Especially for guys who've only or mostly ever had sex with others of the same body, it can be intimidating to try to learn a different kind of body.

-Here are the basics of hooking up with the hot FTM guy you&#8217;ve been chatting to on grindr.
+Here are the basics of hooking up with the hot FTM guy you've been chatting to on grindr.

 <ul class="children">
   <li class="page_item page-item-483">